Golden Gate Highlands National Park

 Golden Gate Highlands National Park is located in Free State, South Africa, near the Lesotho border.
 It covers an area of 340 km2.
 The park's most notable features are its golden, ochre, and orange-hued, deeply eroded sandstone cliffs and outcrops, especially the Brandwag rock.
 Another feature of the area is the numerous caves and shelters displaying San rock paintings.
 Wildlife featured at the park includes mongooses, eland, zebras, and over 100 bird species.
-It is the Free State's only national park, and is more famous for the beauty of its landscape than for its wildlife.
-Numerous paleontology finds have been made in the park, including dinosaur eggs and skeletons.
+It is the Free State's only national park and is more famous for the beauty of its landscape than for its wildlife.
+Numerous palaeontology finds have been made in the park, including dinosaur eggs and skeletons.

 Geography and climate

 "Golden Gate" refers to the sandstone cliffs found on either side of the valley at the Golden Gate dam.
 In 1875, a farmer called J.N.R. van Reenen and his wife stopped here as they travelled to their new farm in Vuurland.
 He named the location "Golden Gate" when he saw the last rays of the setting sun fall on the cliffs.